apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 and scenarios.
 At the moment, total number of jobs stands at approximately `374` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

+### Apache Http Client 5

+The migration of the entire codebase to Apache Http Client `5.2.x` is now complete.
+While this upgrade should remain largely visible, it is a major change that affects all CAS components that deal with the HTTP layer or support and interact with REST APIs.

 ### Docker Integration Tests

 Several Docker images that are used for integration tests are now updated to use more recent versions.
 Those are: